from an Aesthetic Realism seminar, with a discussion of the life of Ruth Hale (1887-1934)

 The confusion about independence and need in love

 Though I was very different from Ruth Hale, what I’ve learned from Aesthetic Realism could have helped her understand herself.
 For a long time, I said I wanted nothing more than to have love in my life, and bemoaned the fact that I didn’t.
 Meanwhile, I felt I was independent, and could take care of myself very well, man or no man.
 Somehow, men got the idea.
-What Ellen Reiss writes in The Right of Aesthetic Realism to Be Known describes a large reason for my pain about love:
+A large reason for my pain about love, and many people’s, is described in these sentences by Ellen Reiss in The Right of Aesthetic Realism to Be Known:

 All over America now, people want to love a person—and yet they don’t want to need a person.
 They want to feel things have meaning for them—yet they don’t want to need those things.
 And so, people find that they can’t love and that things don’t have the meaning they hope for: because to have anything or anyone mean a great deal without needing that thing or person is impossible.

 As I studied Aesthetic Realism and saw I could be proud to need other people and things, I became hopeful about love, but there was more for me to learn.
 In a class some time after Alan Shapiro and I began dating, I said I sometimes felt he wasn’t wholly present as we spoke, and I’d get hurt.
 When Ellen Reiss asked, “Have you hung on every syllable of Mr. Shapiro?”
 I saw I’d been doing some dismissing of my own, acting as if I didn’t need him, even as I wanted him to need me.
 Ms. Reiss asked:

 ER: Do you think Mr. Shapiro wants to show you that you don’t have him, and then do you have to show that you do have him—or you should have him?

 ER: Do you want this to go on underground, or ask: “How do we see each other?
 Do you think I act like I own you in a way that is disrespectful, and you’ll show me I don’t?”